Klipper3d/klipper/docs/G-Codes.md

 The following standard commands are supported:
 - `QUERY_ENDSTOPS`: Probe the axis endstops and report if they are "triggered" or in an "open" state.
 This command is typically used to verify that an endstop is working correctly.
+An alias for `M119`.
 - `GET_POSITION`: Return information on the current location of the toolhead.
 - `SET_GCODE_OFFSET [X=<pos>|X_ADJUST=<adjust>]